 01282 813 333E: email@example.com

-With children now back in school after the long summer break, it's important to help them get back into a sleeping schedule to ensure they are well rested and prepared for the day ahead.
+With children now back in school after the easter break, it's important to help them get back into a sleeping schedule to ensure they are well rested and prepared for the day ahead.
 As a bonus, more sleep for the children generally means more sleep for parents too!

 Silentnight's sleep expert, Dr Nerina Ramlakhan, offers her top simple tips to make sure your children get the sleep they need: